Tournament of Minds

 TOM offers real-world benefits: working in teams, effective problem-solving, thinking outside the square and the use of technology are values that employers are searching for in the employee of tomorrow.

-In 2013 two of our Years 7&8 Teams won two of the four categories in the New Zealand tournament, earning them a place in the Australasia-Pacific Final in Canberra.
+In 2013 two of our Years 7 and 8 teams won two of the four categories in the New Zealand tournament, earning them a place in the Australasian Pacific Final in Canberra.
 One of the teams won the overall competition in the Language and Literature Section, which was a great result.
-Each year Kenakena Tournament of Minds facilitators Janine McDonald and Tatia Downer work with a group of nominated children who then compete for places in Kenakena’s TOM teams.
+In 2017 we achieved our best result ever at a Regional Competition.
+One of our Year 5 and 6 teams came runner up in their Social Science division, a Year 5 and 6 team won their Language Literature division and a Year 7 and 8 team won their Engineering Mathematics division.
+This Year 7 and 8 team went on to win their category at the National TOM Competition resulting in a trip to Adelaide to compete in the Australasian Pacific Final.
+Another stunning effort earned this talented team a win at this demanding international level.
+This was the fourth time a NZ team has won at an APF.
+Kenakena School is the only school from NZ to win this twice.
+Each year Kenakena Tournament of Minds facilitators Janine McDonald and Tatia Downer work with a group of nominated children who then compete for places in Kenakena’s TOM teams with the aim of repeating this wonderful achievement.